-Brian Scalabrine – Former Boston Celtics Player
+Brian Scalabrine – Boston Celtics 2008 NBA Champion

 The bright lights of playing 11 seasons in the NBA with the Nets, Bulls and Celtics never bothered Brian Scalabrine.
 Neither did his stint as an assistant coach with the Warriors, where television cameras and media surrounded him on a daily basis.
 But when Brian, 38, made the switch to the other side of the camera, becoming a broadcaster in the Boston media market, he began to think about how people viewed him.
 It was only then that the man known for his flowing red locks of hair, noticed hair loss was starting to be an issue.
 Through his work in the media, Brian immediately knew who to call: Leonard Hair Transplant Associates.